OpenNBS/nbswave/README.md

 ## Overview

 nbswave is a Python package aimed at rendering note block songs from [Open Note Block Studio](https://opennbs.org/) to audio tracks.
+Supports many common audio formats, both for loading custom sounds as well as exporting tracks.

 ## Setup